The South coast of Lombok

 Peningan

-T his popular site has a soft sloping slope that goes down to around 18m.
+This popular site has a soft sloping slope that goes down to around 18m.
 There are amazing rock formations overgrown with an abundance of soft coral.
 The rock formations are a popular hiding place for Lobster, Blue spotted Stingrays and much more.
-Apart from the colourful reef fish such as Batfishes, Parrotfishes, and Trumpet fishes, there is also a chance to spot Eagle Rays and Black and White tip reef Sharks.
+Apart from the colourful reef fish such as Batfish, Parrotfish, and Trumpet fish, there is also a chance to spot Eagle rays and Black and White-tip reef sharks.

 Gerupuk Bay